phyletica/phyletica.github.io/teaching/s4b/ssh-keys/index.md

 ## Register your public key with GitHub

-Log in to your |github|_ account, and go to the "Settings" for your account (there should be a drop down near the top right corner of the |github|_ page, with a "Settings" option).
+Log in to your [GitHub](https://github.com/) account, and go to the "Settings" for your account
+(there should be a drop down near the top right corner of the [GitHub](https://github.com/) page, with a "Settings" option).
 Along the left side of your settings page, there should be an "SSH and GPG keys" link; click on this.